Beware the Creeper

 Beware the Creeper is the name of two comic book series published by DC Comics.
 The first series debuted in 1968 and starred the Creeper.
 This series was cancelled after six issues.
 The second was a five-issue limited series published in 2003 by DC under their Vertigo imprint.

 1968 series

-Beware the Creeper #1, art by Steve Ditko.

 Beware the Creeper began in the March/April dated, Showcase #73 in 1968, in a story plotted and drawn by Steve Ditko, with Don Segall assisting with the dialog.
 DC's policy at the time was to give a character a single appearance in Showcase as an introduction before launching their series.
 Two months later, the first issue of Beware the Creeper was released with a cover date of June 1968.
 Beware the Creeper was cancelled after six issues, the victim, per columnist and artist Fred Hembeck, of "bean-counters [who] were a little quick to yank the rug out from underneath a new series during that particular stage of DC's history...."
 The storyline started in the six issues of Beware the Creeper would eventually be concluded seven years later in Super-Team Family #2, published in 1975.